 Source: Ricketts, Perception of Radiation Exposure and Risk Among Patients, Medical Students, and Referring Physicians at a Tertiary Care Community Hospital., Canadian Association of Radiologists Journal, 2013

-To provide some perspective on radiation risk perception see this diagram:
+To provide some perspective on radiation risk perception, take a look at this diagram:

 Source: Morgan 1993.

-The chart above may help you effectively use plain language and analogies to explain to patients:
+The chart above may help you effectively use plain language and analogies to explain: